 New and forthcoming publications

-Books forthcoming during 2015 include Checkbook Elections: Political Finance in Comparative Perspective (co-edited), Contentious elections (co-edited, Routledge), and Why Elections Fail (Cambridge University Press).
+Books during 2015 include Checkbook Elections: Political Finance in Comparative Perspective (co-edited), Contentious elections (co-edited, Routledge), and Why Elections Fail (Cambridge University Press).

 Books published last year include Why Electoral Integrity Matters (Cambridge University Press), Advancing Electoral Integrity (co-edited, Oxford University Press), and Comparing Democracies 4 (Sage, co-edited).